Axel Vansteenkiste — Architecture

 023 — Pedestrian & Cyclist Bridge, Lillestrøm, 2021, competition entry i.c.w.
 Niklas Nordström.

+The proposal for a mass-timber bridge pragmatically reduces the design to its minimum components: 2 piers and 3 equal spans.
 The spans consist of 3 identical prefabricated mass-timber sections, their dimensions defined by fabrication and transport constraints, 2 run horizontal and one is sloped in order to negotiate the terrain.
 Zinc cladding protects the structural timber from the elements and blends its color with the surrounding.
+Two large concrete piers limit the number of supports in the sensitive adjacent wetland and simultaneously allow access to the waterfront and the river for summertime leisure and swimming.
+The staggered placement of the 3 spans on the piers creates two interruptions of the pedestrian flow on the bridge, allowing access to the piers, and perhaps a moment to stop and enjoy the view.